-

 Abstract: This study investigates the diversity of gut microbiota in Metaphire peguana, an earthworm species commonly found in agricultural areas of Thailand.
 Earthworms play a critical role in soil ecosystems by supporting nutrient cycling and breaking down organic matter.
 Understanding the microbial diversity in their gut is essential for exploring their ecological contributions.
 Using Next Generation...
 More

 Abstract: Treating municipal wastewater is essential to safeguarding both ecosystem integrity and public health.
 Although wastewater treatment plants (WWTPs) significantly improve effluent quality, they also incur collateral environmental burdens.
-In this investigation, a “gate to gate" Life Cycle Assessment (LCA) was conducted to analyze the environmental performance of two major WWTPs in Arequipa: La Escalerilla (Plant...
+In this investigation, a "gate-to-gate" Life Cycle Assessment (LCA) was conducted to analyze the environmental performance of two major WWTPs in Arequipa: La Escalerilla (Plant A, activated...
 More

 Abstract: Arsenic (As), classified as a Group I carcinogen by the International Agency for Research on Cancer (IARC), poses severe risks to ecosystems and human health through atmospheric exposure.
 This review synthesizes current knowledge on the sources, health impacts, and control strategies of atmospheric arsenic, with an emphasis on its global transport and toxicity.
 Natural sources,...
 More